Alfresco/docs-alfresco/content-accelerator/latest/install/install-guide.md

    * `tsgrp-cascading-value-assistance.amp`
    * `tsgrp-alfresco-chain-versioning.amp`

-   Navigate to `ALFRESCO_HOME/amps_share` directory and copy the following amps there:
+   Navigate to `ALFRESCO_HOME/amps_share` directory and copy the following amp there:

    * `tsgrp-cascading-value-assistance-share.amp`

-   This amps can be found in the `alfresco-content-accelerator-sehr-accelerator` distribution zip under `Alfresco Artifacts` folder.
+   This amp can be found in the `alfresco-content-accelerator-sehr-accelerator` distribution zip under the `Alfresco Artifacts` folder.

-6. (HR Tier-2 ONLY) This step is only required if installing the HR (Tier-2) Content Accelerator solution:
+6. (HR Tier-2 ONLY) This step is only required if installing the HR Tier-2 Content Accelerator solution:

-   Navigate to the ALFRESCO_HOME/amps directory and copy the following amps there:
+   Navigate to the `ALFRESCO_HOME/amps` directory and copy the following amps there:

    * `sehr-rm-platform-1.0-SNAPSHOT.amp`
    * `alfresco-governance-services-enterprise-repo-12.21.amp`

-   Navigate to ALFRESCO_HOME/amps_share directory and copy the following amps there:
+   Navigate to `ALFRESCO_HOME/amps_share` directory and copy the following amp there:

    * `alfresco-governance-services-enterprise-share-12.19.amp`

-    This amps can be found in the alfresco-content-accelerator-sehr-rm-accelerator distribution zip under `Alfresco Artifacts` folder.
+    This amp can be found in the `alfresco-content-accelerator-sehr-rm-accelerator` distribution zip under the `Alfresco Artifacts` folder.

 7. Apply the AMPs